Looking around you: external information enhances representations for event sequences: Related works

 We review the approaches to external context aggregation in various data modalities and methods for evaluating sequence representations.
-The review also considers existing representation learning methods for event sequences, including self-supervised methods for general and bank transaction domains, to provide further background.
+The review also considers existing representation learning methods for event sequences, including self-supervised methods for general people's behavior and for the bank transaction domain.